Why Vinyl Wrap Installers Under 3 Years Fail Without Commercial Projects

 3. Residential Vinyl Wrap Is Common — But Low Margin

-residential vinyl wrap projects in Korea.
+Why residential vinyl wrap in Korea is not highly profitable.

 Completed Commercial Project – Single Day Installation

-4. Real Profit Comparison (Canada)
+1. Commercial vs Residential Vinyl Wrap — Real Profit Comparison (Canada)

 I directly compared:

-• kitchen cabinet vinyl wrap
+Residential kitchen cabinet vinyl wrap

-• commercial vinyl wrap (columns / surfaces)
+(columns / large surfaces)

 Project Comparison